tobias-weiss-ai-xr/opendesk-edu/docs/testing.md

 test cases until no further increase in throughput is visible.
 Then we add even more load until the first HTTP requests run into timeouts or errors.
 After a few minutes, we reduce the load below the saturation point.
-Then we check if the system is able to recover from the overload status.
+Now we can check if the system is able to recover from the overload status.

-# Reporting and test results

-We perform test runs every night, on all of our environments.

-For each environment, we define so-called profiles, these contain the features enabled per environment.

-For example: Testing the email features in an environment without deployment of Open-Xchange makes no sense at all.

-Also, we test the whole system via a browser with `language=DE` and another browser with `language=EN`.

-The test results are saved in an [Allure TestOps](https://qameta.io/) server, so interested persons are able to view the test results later in detail.

-## Allure TestOps

-The Allure TestOps [server](https://testops.opendesk.run/) is currently only accessible to project members.

-The relevant project is called *opendesk*.

-To get an overview, click in the left symbol list onto the symbol "Rocket" to check all relevant launches.

-Now you can see the launch #xxxx, and directly check for the success of this launch.